-Everything You Need for a Winter Emergency in 2022
+Emergency Prep Essentials to Have on Hand for Winter Emergencies, Floods, and Natural Disasters in 2026

-You may have heard the recent news about the I-95 shutdown in Virginia, which left hundreds of people trapped in the cars during a dangerous snowstorm.
-Or, 2021's unprecedented winter power crisis in Texas that left millions without power (and access to essentials like food and water) in the freezing cold for over a week.
-Of course, regardless of the season or where you live, it's important to have a winter emergency survival kit for home and car (and a general emergency preparedness kit while you're at it) in the event that a natural disaster, power blackout, floods, or other safety crises should occur.
+Whenever there is a natural disaster or emergency, it’s natural to reevaluate our evacuation plan and take stock of our emergency supplies.
+Regardless of the season or where you live, it’s important to have a winter emergency survival kit for home and car (and a general emergency preparedness kit while you’re at it) if a natural disaster, power blackout, floods, or other safety crises should occur.

-According to the CDC, it's best to stay inside and avoid the roads during a winter storm, but it's important to have your car equipped with cold-weather essentials in the event that you should need to vacate.
-It's essential to have vehicle safety accessories and tools on hand including tire chains, rope, windshield scrapers, and cat litter or sand to help assist with traction.
-With that being said, it's equally as important to arm your home with emergency survival essentials—some of which should be portable for evacuations—to help you and your family withstand the elements when essential survival resources like food, water, heat, and power may be scarce or unavailable altogether.
+According to the CDC, it’s best to stay inside and avoid the roads during a winter storm, but it’s important to have your car equipped with cold-weather essentials if you ever need to evacuate or shelter in place (whether in your home or your vehicle).
+It’s essential to have vehicle safety accessories and tools on hand, including tire chains, rope, windshield scrapers, and cat litter or sand to improve traction.
+That said, it’s equally important to arm your home with emergency survival essentials—some of which should be portable for evacuations—to help you and your family withstand the elements when essential survival resources like food, water, heat, and power may be scarce or unavailable.

 According to Ready.gov, there are a few non-negotiables every emergency preparedness kit must include.
-Backup water (one gallon per person, per day for drinking and sanitation is suggested), food (three-day supply of non-perishable foods), a battery-powered radio to listen for updates when the Internet is no longer accessible, a flashlight, and a backup battery for your cellphone.
+Backup water (one gallon per person, per day for drinking and sanitation is suggested), food (three-day supply of non-perishable foods), a battery-powered radio to listen for updates when the internet is no longer accessible, a flashlight, and a backup battery for your cellphone.
 You can check out the full list here.

-Once you have your bases covered with the absolutely essential survival kit items, you may want to consider investing in a few additional products that will help you get through it comfortably and safely.
+Once you have your essentials covered, you may want to consider investing in a few additional products that will help you get through it comfortably and safely.
 From a heated coat to protect you against frostbite in below-zero temperatures to a portable campfire for cooking and added warmth, and a portable water filter that cleans filthy water for drinking, below are some winter emergency survival kit items to stock up on now.

+This comprehensive power outage emergency kit includes lighting supplies and waterproof essentials, including waterproof matches, a lantern, candles, a flashlight, and spare batteries.

 This portable water filter is able to clear out 99.99% of bacteria and is slim and lightweight, so you can throw it in your bag or pocket when you're in a pinch.

+It's important to have a gas-powered generator to power your home during a blackout (in addition to a solar power generator to help charge your phones and appliances.)

+This roadside emergency kit contains everything you need for winter storms, including a jumper cable, a reflective visibility vest, first aid essentials, and more.

-Designed with conductive heat technology, this heated puffer jacket allows you to choose between three heat level settings and delivers 10 hours of warmth.
-The Gobi Heat line is also available in other styles for both and women.
+Designed with conductive heat technology, this heated jacket allows you to choose between three heat level settings and delivers 10 hours of warmth.
+The Gobi Heat line is also available in other styles for both men and women.

 Designed by NASA for camping, these extra-portable emergency thermal blankets are a must-have car accessory for the winter months.